zzef/yape/README.md

 - Allow for user to exert force via click and drag.
 - Remove unneccesary recalculations during manifold generation.
 - Implement warm starting and impulse accumulation for better stability (especially at lower frames, sub 60fps).
-- Finish Circle to circle and circle to polygon collision.
+- Finish Circle to circle (left the easiest till last) and circle to polygon collision.

 ## Dependencies
 - libsfml